 * Thank your for helping us to comply with the new COVID-19 orders so that we may remain open and continue to serve our patients!

-At this time we are unable to offer canine spay/neuter and feline spay surgical procedures but we do have a great list of low cost spay/neuter programs for dogs and cats located throughout Oregon and SW Washington.
+We are unable to offer canine spay/neuter and feline spay surgical procedures but we do have a great list of low cost spay/neuter programs for dogs and cats located throughout Oregon and SW Washington.
 Due to the high call volume voicemail messages requesting these services will not be returned.

 Click Hereto see the list of spay/neuter programs.